Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-If Japan Airlines first class isn’t near the top of your list of first class experiences to try, you might want to reconsider.
+If Japan Airlines first class isn’t near the top of your list of flying experiences to try, you might want to reconsider.

-From the first class lounge to your first class seat to the amazing service, this is a chance to enjoy pure luxury.
-If you enjoy champagne, flying first class on Japan Airlines will be a particularly special treat.
+From the plush lounge to your private first class seat to the incredible hospitality, this is a chance to enjoy pure luxury.
+If you enjoy Champagne, flying first class on Japan Airlines will be a particularly special treat.

-Before we dive into the best ways to book this amazing experience, let’s discuss what you can expect when flying first class.
+Before we dive into the best ways to book this amazing experience, let’s discuss what you can expect when flying first class with one of the best airlines in the world.

-(We’ve also covered in-depth the top ways to fly to Japan using points and miles!)
+(We’ve also covered the top ways to fly to Japan using points and miles!)

 A Look Inside Japan Airlines First Class

-If you’re flying out of Tokyo Narita (NRT) or Tokyo Haneda (HND), your first class journey will start in a Japan Airlines first class lounge.
-Whether you’re looking for a place to relax, have a drink, enjoy some food, or do some work with fast Wi-Fi, you won’t be disappointed.
+If you fly out of Tokyo Narita (NRT) or Tokyo Haneda (HND), your first class journey starts in a Japan Airlines first class lounge.
+You won’t be disappointed if you’re looking for a place to relax, have a drink, enjoy some food, or do some work with fast Wi-Fi.
+Best of all, many Japan Airlines first class lounges feature a made-to-order sushi bar.

 Their first class lounges even have self-pouring beer machines that have become a favorite of many luxury travelers.

 The self-pouring beer machine that comes with chilled glasses is pretty awesome!
-Image courtesy of Stephen Au.
+Image Credit: Stephen Au.

-Finally, the Japan Airlines first class suite provides you with ample privacy.
-While it doesn’t have doors like those of Emirates first class, Singapore Suites, or the Etihad Apartments, the dividers provide plenty of privacy so you can feel right at home.
+Although the JAL first class suite does not have doors, like those of Emirates first class, Singapore Suites, or the Etihad Apartments, the dividers provide plenty of privacy so you can feel right at home.

-How to Fly Japan Airlines First Class Using Points
+How to Fly Japan Airlines First Class on Points

-You can book first class award tickets on Japan Airlines through their own Mileage Bank program, Alaska Airlines Mileage Plan, or one of their Oneworld partners.
-Let’s dive into the best ways to book this flight.
+You can book first class award tickets on Japan Airlines through their Mileage Bank program, American Airlines AAdvantage, Alaska Airlines Mileage Plan, or one of their many other Oneworld partners.
+Take a look below at the best ways to book this flight.

 Japan Airlines Mileage Bank